purushottam109/CameraCalibration/README.md

 frame and the camera frame and the intrinsic camera parameter matrix K ∈ SL(3).

 We use 3-D coordinates X of n points in the world coordinate frame and their image (pixel) coordinates in x as the parameters for calibration

+The calibrationEquation file contains the derived equation for the calibration.

+The CameraCalibration file explains the concept using the Pinhole camera.